- What are common warts?

 - Warts spread, do not respond to treatment or frequently recur

-- An individual has a weakened immune system
+- The person has a weakened immune system

 - There is uncertainty as to whether the growths are common warts or a different condition

-Common warts are caused by the human papillomavirus (HPV).
-There are over a hundred different types of HPV, each affecting one or several different areas of the body.
+Common warts are caused by infection with human papillomavirus (HPV).
+There are over 100 different types of HPV that a person can contract, each affecting one or several different areas of the body and causing various conditions.

-HPV infects the skin through small cuts, scrapes or weak spots, with the virus incubating for approximately two to six months before developing into warts.
-It causes the protein keratin to develop in excess on the surface of the skin.
+HPV infects the skin through small cuts, scrapes or weak spots, with warts appearing approximately two to six months later..
+The virus causes the protein keratin to develop in excess on the surface of the skin, resulting in the appearance of a wart.

-Common warts are particularly prevalent in children and young adults, as well as those with weakened immune systems as a result of conditions such as HIV/AIDS or organ transplantation.
+Common warts are particularly prevalent in children and young adults, as well as people with weakened immune systems as a result of conditions such as HIV/AIDS, certain other severe and long-lasting medical conditions, receiving certain kinds of chemotherapy, or after procedures such as organ transplantation and the ensuing treatment.

 HPV is contagious and is passed on through direct skin-to-skin contact or indirect contact with objects or surfaces.
-Damaged or wet skin is most likely to pick up the virus, meaning locations such as swimming pools are particularly conducive to infection.
+Damaged or wet skin is most likely to pick up the virus, meaning locations such as swimming pools and showers, especially public ones, are particularly common sources of infection.

 Diagnosing common warts